MankowskiNick/cerialize/README.md

 - **Boolean**: Only accepts `true` or `false` (case-sensitive). `1` and `0` are rejected.
 - **Null**: Only accepts `null` (case-sensitive).
 - **Object**: Key-value pairs, keys must be strings.
+- **List (Array)**: Elements separated by commas, supports mixed types.
+Trailing commas are allowed and ignored.
+Empty lists are supported.

 ---